 Replacement requires removing the door panel, detaching the window glass from the regulator, and removal of the assembly.
 In some newer vehicles, the window motor bolts to a modular regulator assembly, and the two components can be replaced separately.

 It’s not always easy to rule out wiring issues without an extended diagnosis, and it does happen sometimes that a problem which seems to be a window switch or a window motor winds up being a wiring issue.

-The most common wiring failure is in the door harness where it flexes in the door jamb each time the door is opened and closed.
+The most common wiring failure is in the door wiring harness where it bends in the door frame each time the door is opened and closed.
 The driver door is used much more than the other doors, so that is usually the first place to look.